FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/uconf_internal_am.md

     "title": "Internal access management",
     "linkTitle": "Internal access management",
     "weight": "160"
-}This section describes how to configure Internal AM, which is a type of access management that you can use with or without or {{< TransferCFT/flowmanager  >}} governance.
+}This section describes how to configure Internal AM, which is a type of access management that you can use with or without Central Governance or Flow Manager{{< TransferCFT/flowmanager  >}} governance.

 Internal access management is an out-of-the-box access management based on predefined roles and privileges, and a group internal datafile.
 Groups and their members are defined in this supplied database.
 Note however that when using this type of access management, there is no super user and the user who installed and starts the Transfer CFT Copilot server must have Administrator rights. <span id="security_base"></span>